Bow Brickhill to Woburn Sands walk

 - Continue ahead along the track, soon with golf links to your left and right, and in 260 metres, shortly after the track swings to the left, you exit the golf course and carry straight on, your direction 235°, on Mill Lane.
 In 80 metres this lane becomes a road between houses on both sides (Burrows Close).

 - In 110 metres you cross Weathercock Close to continue straight on, now along a tarmac path, your direction 230°.
 In 50 metres this path comes out onto the A5130 road, with the Weathercock pub, a tea option, on your right-hand side (if you turn left at this point, in 30 metres you come to the Deep Blue fish and chips shop on your left-hand side).

 - To follow the main route: Turn right on the A5130 road, your direction 330°, signposted Wavendon.
-You pass new housing development on your left-hand side and in 250 metres you come to the Station Hotel, also on your left-hand side, the suggested tea place.
+You pass a new housing development on your left-hand side and in 250 metres you come to the Station Hotel, also on your left-hand side, the suggested tea place.

-- Some 30 metres beyond the Station Hotel you come to Woburn Sands Station, with Platform 1 for Bletchley on the near side.
+- Some 30 metres beyond the Station Hotel you come to Woburn Sands Railway Station, with Platform 1 for Bletchley on the near side.
 In front of the station is Costa Coffee, another possible tea stop.